The Synovium, Synovitis, Inflammation, and Joint Pain

 Transient or Toxic Synovitis

-Transient synovitis is unpleasant for the child and can be worrying for the parents, but in general it isn't a serious condition.
-It's often treated with anti-inflammatory drugs, pain medications, and rest.
+Transient synovitis is unpleasant for the child and can be worrying for the parents, but it may not be a serious condition.
+A doctor must be consulted for a diagnosis and treatment if it develops, however.
+The condition is frequently treated with anti-inflammatory drugs, pain medications, and rest.
 It's usually gone in one or two weeks, although it can last for a month or more.
 Some unlucky children have a tendency to develop transient synovitis whenever they have a cold or another viral infection.

-Transient synovitis doesn't cause permanent joint damage.
-However, it's very important to see a doctor to get a correct diagnosis because the symptoms may indicate a more serious problem called septic arthritis.
+Doctors say that transient synovitis doesn't cause permanent joint damage.
+However, it's very important to see a physician to get a correct diagnosis because the symptoms may indicate a more serious problem called septic arthritis.
 This is caused by a bacterium instead of a virus and can result in long-term joint damage.

 Transitory synovitis is almost always restricted to children up to the age of ten.
 There have been a few reports of the disease appearing in adults, however.